 The University will consult with you as a student in advance of changes which affect the delivery of your cohort's programme being decided on and implemented.

-Consultation with students is described on the University's webpage at https://www.northumbria.ac.uk/about-us/university-services/academic-registry/quality-and-teaching-excellence/student-engagement/.
+Consultation with students is described on the University's Student Engagement webpage.

 When discussing changes with you we will make clear the reason for the change.
 The University will inform you of any changes at the earliest opportunity, explaining the reason for the change.